Ford-Robert/us-presidential-election/README.md

 -   `scripts` contains the R scripts used to simulate, download, clean, test and model the data.

+## Sample Questions for Idealized Poll
+A Google form with the proposed questions for an ideal poll that could be employed to collect information about voter opinions can be found [here](https://forms.gle/BAGxHX9dzd4ZZjta6).

 ## Statement on LLM usage

 Code related to the cleaning and model building was written with the assistance of ChatGPT-4o, the entire chat history is available in `other/llms_usage`